Ohio Art Company: History

 In 1995, the Etch A Sketch toy was featured in the original Toy Story, in a scene where one performs a "quick draw" duel with Woody.
 This short 12 second feature was enough to give a significant sales boost, requiring the production line to work overtime to meet demand.
 By 1999, the company had again fallen into severe financial trouble from canceled orders of various products, reaching a point where the solvency of the company was in question.
 However, the company recovered with the prudent decision to agree to again have an Etch A Sketch appear in an animated feature film - this time in Toy Story 2.
 This scene featured an Etch A Sketch being used to present sketches related to the investigation of Woody's kidnapping.
 At 45 seconds, the scene in question was much longer than the scene in the original movie.
 The exposure from the highly successful Pixar movie resulted in sales of the toy increasing by 20 percent and ensured the survival of the company.

-On February 11, 2016, The Ohio Art Company announced that it has sold its Etch A Sketch and Doodle Sketch brands to Canada-based Spin Master, in a move designed to allow it to focus on its metal lithography business and invest in its manufacturing operations in Bryan.
-Ohio Art's other toy lines were not included in the sale, however, the company no longer makes toys of any kind.
+On February 11, 2016, The Ohio Art Company announced that it had sold its Etch A Sketch and Doodle Sketch brands to Canada-based Spin Master, in a move designed to allow it to focus on its metal lithography business and invest in its manufacturing operations in Bryan.
+Ohio Art's other toy lines were not included in the sale; however, the company no longer makes toys of any kind.